 As the clothing and textile industry continues to find innovative ways to be sustainable, it explores various types of fabrics.
 Bamboo fabric is one type of material that people often praise for being sustainable.
 However, the term ‘bamboo fabric’ houses different types of textiles.

 While some fabrics are environmentally friendly, others prove less so.
 The manufacturing process used to make each fabric also gives us an insight into which bamboo fiber is most sustainable.
-Below we have a complete guide to understanding bamboo textiles, how its made, and its various uses alongside answering the question "is bamboo fabric sustainable?"
+Below is a complete guide to understanding bamboo textiles, how they are made, and their various uses, and answering the question, "Is bamboo fabric sustainable?"

-Bamboo fabric is a general name for a variety of textiles we acquire from bamboo.
+Bamboo fabric is a general name for a variety of textiles we acquire from bamboo grass.
 These mainly differ based on how producers acquire them.
-The three main types are bamboo viscose, lyocell-type bamboo fabric, and natural bamboo (also called bamboo linen)3.
+The three main types are bamboo viscose, lyocell-type bamboo fabric, and natural bamboo (also called bamboo linen)2.

 Due to its durable and soft nature, we find bamboo fabrics used to make products such as towels, underwear, shirts, bed sheets, and even mattresses.
-This breathable, soft, and smooth fabric sometimes serves as an alternative to cotton fabrics.
+This breathable, soft, high absorbency and smooth fabric sometimes serves as an alternative to conventional cotton fabrics.

 Also, it is often a go-to fabric for people looking for a cruelty-free alternative to silk.
 While bamboo is natural, the fabrics we get from it are semi-synthetic due to the processing methods.
 This is especially true for viscose rayon and lyocell-type fabric.
 To get an understanding of how these types differ, let’s examine the different manufacturing processes.